oracle/terraform-provider-oci/docs/datasources/loadbalancer/backendset.md

 * `backendsets` - The list of backendsets.

 ## Backendset reference
 * `name` - A friendly name for the backend set.
 It must be unique and it cannot be changed.
+Avoid entering confidential information.
 * `policy` - The load balancer policy for the backend set.
 The default load balancing policy is 'ROUND_ROBIN'.
 * `health_checker` - Health Checker Settings.
 * `ssl_configuration` - SSL Configuration Settings.